 Seattle Art Museum

-This museum boasts over 25,000 pieces of art and unlike a lot of other art museums in major U.S. cities, its collections skews more towards Native, modern, and global artists (everything from African to Australian aboriginal), rather than focusing primarily on Euro-centric artworks.
+This museum boasts over 25,000 pieces of art and unlike a lot of other art museums in major U.S. cities, its collections skews more towards Native, modern, and global artists (everything from African to Australian aboriginal), rather than focusing primarily on Euro-centric works.

 If you’re an art lover or looking for a way to seek shelter from the rain for a few hours, this is a not-to-be-missed spot.